 [...]
 The operation of the "Mir" payment system services and transactions through the Faster Payments System (FPS) are carried out as usual and are fully available to users.
 At the same time, it is worth remembering that foreign banks can independently decide whether to accept "Mir" cards in their infrastructure.
 Therefore, we recommend withdrawing cash if you are abroad.

-Is there a way out of the situation?
+Is there a way out of this situation?

-Besides the obvious solution of lifting sanctions, there is an option to create joint banks with other countries to solve problems with payment transfers.
-The creation of a Turkish-Russian bank is already being actively discussed, as is the possible connection of Turkey to the SPFS.
+Besides the obvious solution of lifting sanctions, there is an option to solve problems with payment transfers by creating joint banks with other countries.
+The creation of a Turkish-Russian bank is already being actively discussed, as is the possible connection of Turkey to the FPS.

-As Raisa Donskaya, head of the international trade and foreign economic activity company "Sikurs Team", noted in a comment for "RG", Moscow and Ankara are likely to agree in this direction by spring.
+As Raisa Donskaya, head of the international trade and foreign economic activity company "Sikurs Team", noted in a comment for "RG", it is most likely that Moscow and Ankara will agree in this direction by spring.
 Since Russia is not only a trading partner of Turkey, but also helps the development of its tourism.
 In 2023, Russia became the leader in the number of foreign tourists in Turkey, with 6 million Russians visiting it.

-Turkey may support the opening of branches of Russian banks in its territory.
+Turkey may support the opening of branches of Russian banks in its country.
 But such "subsidiaries" should only work with rubles or Turkish liras so that the West cannot track transfers.

 Meanwhile, since the beginning of January this year, Turkish exporters have faced refusals from banks to accept money transfers from Russia for payment of goods.
 And since the beginning of February, Turkish banks have tightened their policies towards Russian clients.
 Some banks are closing accounts for businessmen, and it has become more difficult for Russian individuals to open an account.